oyounis19/NCF-Recommender-System/README.md

 ## 💡 Contributing

 Contributions are welcome!
-If you've found a typo, want to add more content, or improve something, feel free to open an issue or submit a pull request.
+If you find a typo, want to add more content, or improve something, feel free to open an issue or submit a pull request.

 Happy learning! 🚀